 Your project includes handwritten documents

 Handwriting is not well-suited for OCR processing.
-We want to clarify that we don’t mean that OCR can never work with handwriting, but that it’s just rarely successful and we don’t really recommend it.
+We want to clarify that we don’t mean that OCR can never work with handwriting or handwritten text, but that it’s just rarely successful and we don’t really recommend it.

 OCR works by finding characters and combining them into words and phrases (see “How Does OCR Work?” earlier in this article), but handwriting is so unique that it’s very difficult for a computer to make sense of it.
 Without a baseline to recognize characters, it’s spotty and not very reliable when applied to handwritten material.